sharonWU0505/Blog/content/about/_index.md

 {{< block "grid-2" >}}
 {{< column "mr-2" >}}
 Hi, I'm Sharon.
-I'm a _frontend engineer_ from Taipei.
+I'm a _software engineer_ from Taipei, Taiwan.

-These days I build web app with React.
-I create platforms, campaign websites, and administration systems at work.
+These days I develop large-scale cloud security platform mainly by Angular and PHP.
+I also have much experience on React for building interactive campaign websites and internal administration systems.

-In the past few years, I wrote Vue.js and Django.
-And since I studied in college, using Python to build tools is my interest.
+In the past few years, I wrote Python and Django.
+And since then, using Python to boost routine works became one of my interest.

-This blog contains my notes for development, mostly are frontend things.
+This blog contains my notes for software development, mostly are frontend things.
+I'm stepping into backend now, so hopefully there'll have more related to it in the future.

 Feel free to read and contact me if you would like to discuss more.

 ---